ChatGPT Can Now Sell Your Products… But Only If Your Data Is Ready

 Most brands will not do this.
 Their product data is incomplete, and they won’t invest in filling optional fields.
 That attrition creates an opening.
 The brands willing to do the detailed work gain an informational advantage.

-The [description] field, with its 5,000 character limit, is also a battleground.
-It becomes the source material for the AI’s answer and should be packed with rich, contextual detail.
+The [description] field, with its 5,000‑character limit, is also a battleground.
+It becomes the source material for the AI’s answer, and should be packed with rich, contextual detail.
+Your objective for the description should be:

 The future of AI eCommerce

 At its core, ACP represents a shift in how e commerce works.
-Search and SEO are no longer just about discovery, they are becoming about conversion inside AI interfaces.
+AI search is no longer just about discovery, they are becoming about conversion inside AI interfaces.

 For CMOs, the priority is clear.
 Audit your product data, build a process to maintain completeness, and rethink attribution models for a world where conversations are transactions.